1994 Pacific hurricane season: Hurricane John

 Tropical Depression Ten-E formed on August 11 south of Mexico.
 It headed generally westward, and was upgraded into a tropical storm twelve hours after it formed and was named John.
 John fluctuated in strength as it headed west, always managing to stay at tropical storm strength.
 On August 20, steady intensification began, and John was a major hurricane when it entered the central Pacific.
 It continued westward, reaching Category 5 intensity on August 23.
 It passed around 245 mi south of Hawaii, and passed just north of Johnston Atoll on August 26.
 John stayed at hurricane intensity until it crossed the dateline on August 28, becoming a typhoon of the 1994 Pacific typhoon season.
 After weakening into a tropical storm, John recurved, looped, and recurved again.
 It reintensified, and was a hurricane when it recrossed the dateline to reenter the central Pacific.
 John headed north-northeast until it went extratropical on September 10, thirty one days after it formed.

 Ahead of the hurricane, the 1100 people at Johnston Atoll evacuated.
 On the atoll, John caused $15 million (1994 USD; $ USD) in damage.
 No deaths were reported.
 Other than on Johnston, Hurricane John had minor effects in Hawaii.
 Its remnants also affected Alaska.

 Hurricane John was the longest lasting, until it was surpassed by Cyclone Freddy in 2023 and farthest traveling tropical cyclone on Earth in recorded history.
-It is also one of six tropical cyclones to exist in all three basins of the Pacific Ocean, an uncommon west-to-east dateline crosser, and one of the few tropical cyclone to cross the dateline more than once.
+It is also one of six tropical cyclones to exist in all three North Pacific Ocean tropical cyclone basins, and one of the few tropical cyclones to cross the International Dateline more than once.

 Hurricane Kristy

 On August 28, Tropical Depression Thirteen-E formed about 1300 mi southwest of Cabo San Lucas, Mexico.
 It was named Tropical Storm Kristy on August 30.
 As it crossed into the central Pacific, a banding-type eye formed and it became a hurricane.
 Twelve hours later, it reached Category 2 intensity.
 Kristy weakened steadily from that point due to wind shear.
 It passed about 300 mi south of Hawaii, and dissipated on September 5.
 The lowest central pressure of Kristy is unknown.
-The last estimate was made when Kirsty was still a tropical storm.
+The last estimate was made when Kristy was still a tropical storm.

 As it approached the Hawaiian Islands, a high surf advisory and a high wind warning were issued for the Big Island of Hawaii.
 No damage or deaths were reported in association with this system.
 Its remnants crossed 180th meridian very early on September 7 and was absorbed by a tropical depression which became Typhoon Melissa in the Western Pacific basin.